+'''

 volatile +Name/Arity, . . .

+'''

 Declare that the clauses of specified predicates should not be saved to the program.
-The volatile declaration is normally used to avoid that the clauses of dynamic predicates that represent data for the current session is saved in the state file.
+The volatile declaration is normally used to prevent the clauses of dynamic predicates that represent data for the current session from being saved in the state file.